Science, Space

-The Roche limit is a fascinating phenomenon that occurs when a moon gets too close to its host planet.
+The Roche limit is a fascinating phenomenon.
+It occurs when a moon gets too close to its host planet or other massive celestial body.

 In this article, we’ll break down the science behind this phenomenon and explore the different factors that influence it.
 Get ready to dive into the world of celestial death spirals!